asmode111/FeedApp/README.md

 ## Troubleshooting

-- If you encounter with any PHP dependency problem, please run the command below in `beadgame_php` container.
+- If you encounter with any PHP dependency problem, please run the command below in `feedapp_php` container.

 ```./docker.sh php```